Peyia 2014

-Peyia 2014 (Πέγεια 2014) is a Cypriot football club based in Peyia of the Paphos District.
+Peyia 2014 (Πέγεια 2014) was a Cypriot football club based in Peyia of the Paphos District.
+It merged with AS Mandrion to form Akamas-Mandria 2025 FC.

 History

 The club was founded in 2014 after the merger of two clubs: Peyia FC 2012 and PAS Peyia.

 In March 2024 Femis Sagirov, the former owner of Ukrainian club FC Peremoha Dnipro and of Geroskipou FC, became the chairman of the club.